Eb2 ~ C6 (3 octaves, 4 notes and 1 semitone)

 Kang Seungyoon initially debuted as soloist after participating in the second season of Superstar K, in 2013.
 Shortly after, he re-debuted in 2014 as the lead vocalist of WINNER after participating in the survival TV show meant for YG’s next boygroup debut.
 His style is often very rock-oriented and he tends to show his skills as a vocalist, songwriter and instrumentalist by writing his own songs while accompanying himself playing his guitar.
 His voice is unique in the sense that while many other main and lead vocalists of idol groups tend to be high tenors, Seungyoon is one of the few baritones currently active as a main or lead vocalist in a male idol group.
 His voice is thick in tone and generally dark overall, enhanced by his rough approach in his singing.

 His lower range can be quite well placed and connected, while maintaining a considerable amount of vocal tone.
 However most of the time, he tends to only maintain the right amount of breath support and connection of his vocal cords as low as Bb2, while losing the true consistent sense of breath support anywhere below that.
 His chest voice tends to be quite well placed in his chest with a strong development of his chest voice muscles down to Bb2, where he seems rather comfortable and consistent.
 Due to stylistic reasons, Seungyoon doesn’t often sing below B2, but the few times he’s done so it’s possible to hear a drop in sound, such as the G2 in “Lonely“, or a drop in support, such as the F#2’s in “Baby Goodnight.”
 Examples of him showing a good amount of breath support and connection in his lower range include the C#3’s in “Someone Like You“, the B2’s in “같이 걸을까” and the Bb2 in “반달친구.”
+His lowest note to date is an Eb2 in a low note battle in chest voice, followed by a vocal fry C#2.

 The most used and highlighted part of his voice is usually his mixed voice.
 Since WINNER’s music is written for 2 tenor vocalists and 1 baritone vocalist, it wouldn’t make much sense for their music to be too high or too low for either voice type.
 Generally sitting on a comfortable range from C3 ~ A4, none of their vocalists usually belt too high or sing too low.
 Due to this, Seungyoon is never truly able to explore his lower range much but tends to constantly sing at the top of his mixed voice.
 Most of the time, their songs are written in a mid-range for a tenor and slightly high range for a baritone, where Seungyoon is able to show support and maintain an adequate amount of technique.Up to D4 and Eb4, Seungyoon shows that he can maintain a relaxed approach and even produce resonance occasionally, as heard by the C#4 in “Someone Like You” and D4 in “Baby Baby.”
 Up to Eb4, Seungyoon is able to maintain enough breath support to outdo his bad habits and still keeps a relaxed enough approach in his throat, as heard by the Eb4’s in “당신께 쓰는 편지” and “시간을 거슬러.”